Terminology Governance Guide

 Just to name a few reasons:

-- user management in the github ecosystem instead of centralized technological island creation
+- User management and version control in the github ecosystem instead of centralized technological island creation

 - Spec-up static website generation; we don’t want the introduction of databases